OCA/server-auth/auth_keycloak/readme/USAGE.rst

 4. select the matching key
 5. submit

-Once the it's done all matching and updated users will be listed in a list view.
+Once it's done all matching and updated users will be listed in a list view.
 Now your users will be able to log in on Keycloak